Texas State Network: Today

-Today, the focus of TSN is news, sports, business, weather, agriculture and talk programming to more than 100 affiliated radio stations in Texas, including the network’s flagship station KRLD which is located at the same facility north of downtown.
+Today, the focus of TSN is news, sports, business, weather, agriculture and talk programming to more than 150 affiliated radio stations in Texas, including the network’s flagship station KRLD which is located at the same facility.
 Seven affiliates that carried TSN's premiere broadcast are still carrying the network’s programming.

-The tradition of sports broadcasts continues into the present as the network is also known as the Texas Rangers Radio Network, uplinking both home and road broadcasts for the Major League Baseball team to affiliates in Texas and in other states.
+The tradition of sports broadcasts continues into the present as the network is also known as the distribution center for NFL franchises, The Dallas Cowboys Radio Network and the Houston Texans Network In addition is the distribution link for The University of Texas Longhorns Radio Network.